 Note: This page contains information about the side effects of selegiline.
 Some of the dosage forms included on this document may not apply to the brand name Emsam.

-Common side effects of Emsam include: insomnia and application site reaction.
+Common side effects of Emsam include: application site reaction and insomnia.
 Other side effects include: skin rash, weight loss, and orthostatic hypotension.
 See below for a comprehensive list of adverse effects.

 For the Consumer